 When you’ve talked to all potentially interested people in your network and been to all promising events, there’s not much more you can do to kickstart your sales (without sacrificing other priorities).

 If you aced it, you should be confident that your product is worthy of buying and delivers real value.
 Clients might even start knocking at your door themselves.
 And you won’t be able to handle them yourself.

 That’s why you should start looking for an experienced salesperson at this stage.
 You’ve already got a lot of data that will help her adjust the sales process to customer needs from the start.

 If you’re worried about not having enough leads for her to work on, you can have experts generating leads for you.

 Get to it

-Kickstarting your sales process can be very beneficial, especially if you’re careful and well-organised.
+Kickstarting your startup sales process can be very beneficial, especially if you’re careful and well-organised.
 Keep it in mind, avoid fuck-ups and know when to leave the stage – you will effectively kickstart your company’s sales process.